mramdass/Message_Digest_Detective_API/README.md

 Holds batch requests.
 This is a list of SHA-1 or MD5 hashes.

 ### AWS SNS
-Alerts the user via email about the result of his/her batch request.
+Alerts the user via SMS about the result of his/her batch request.

 ## References
 National Software Reference Library.
 N.p., n.d.
 Web. <https://www.nsrl.nist.gov/>.